-After launching your loyalty program, the manager of the loyalty program will have daily and weekly tasks with the loyalty program, and need to think on longer term strategy (an area we help you clients with in every 3 months).
+After launching your loyalty program, the manager of the loyalty program will have daily and weekly tasks with the loyalty program, and need to think on a longer-term strategy (an area we help clients every 3 months).

 - Run campaigns in the program: If rewards or activities run out or get boring, you’ll need to create new ones based on customer preferences.

 - Analyze the results: Work with your finance team or your loyalty provider’s consultants to understand the results.
 From there, you can adjust program elements and communication to optimize those results.
 Antavo’s Customer Success team would help you understand both.

 - Customer support: Answer customer questions and treat your most loyal customers with extra-special care.
 This principle explains why many fashion brands provide an exclusive customer service line for top-tier customers.

 Despite careful preparation, many companies worry about whether they will see a return on their investment.
 When asked about the topic, I always point out that loyalty programs – when done right – will help your business grow.